FUNDAMENTALS OF ECOLOGY

 Renewable Natural Resources 205

 The primary objective of this course is to survey the principles and concepts of ecology for undergraduate students taking their first course in ecology.
-The course emphasizes the relevance of ecology to contemporary society by relating ecological principles to high profile issues including, biodiversity, sustainable resource use, human population growth, and global change.
+The course emphasizes the relevance of ecology to contemporary society by relating ecological principles to high profile environmental issues including, biodiversity, sustainable resource use, human population growth, climate change and food security.
 As a result of taking this course, students should appreciate and understand:

-- The importance of science and ecology to contemporary society,
+- The scientific process of ecology and its importance to contemporary society,

 - Vital ecological services provided by various ecosystems,

 - The effects of organism-environment interactions and how they shape organism adaptation and distribution,